Updated May 10, 2023

 Ease of use

-Agile Software Development model involves an incremental approach with an iterative model.
-This enables successive software deliverables and releases frequently at small intervals that draw the attention of customer or end user which will ensure and indicates the value of the model whereas Lean mode takes the principles and processes from the Lean manufacturing to Lean Software Development Model that will get transitioned with similar principles which basically a different domain.
-An agile model was itself developed and proposed for the Software Development processes particularly.
+The Agile Software Development model involves an incremental approach with an iterative model.
+This enables successive software deliverables and releases frequently at small intervals that draw the customer’s or end-users attention, ensuring and indicating the model’s value.
+In contrast, Lean mode takes the principles and processes from Lean manufacturing to Lean Software Development Model that will get transitioned with similar regulations, which is a different domain.
+An agile model was developed and proposed for the Software Development processes remarkably.

 This has been a guide to the top difference between Agile vs Lean.
-Here we also discuss the Agile vs Lean key differences with infographics and comparison table.
-You may also have a look at the following articles to learn more.
+Here we also discuss the Agile vs Lean key differences with infographics and a comparison table.
+You may also have a look at the following articles to learn more –